-Method to get string version of an object or set it to None conditionally. performs force\text() on the argument so that a foreignkey gets serialized? and spit out the \\str\\ output instead of an Object.
+Method to HTML escape an object or set it to None conditionally. performs force_text() on the argument so that a foreignkey gets serialized? and spit out the str output instead of an Object.

-Parameters ob j - Object to convert.
+Parameters obj - Object to escape.

-Returns JSON-friendly data.
+Returns HTML escaped and JSON-friendly data.

-mark as read()
+mark_as_read()